aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/radius-server.md

 ### RADIUS Server

+- Time to skip a non-responsive server is 10 minutes

 - Attribute 32 is included in access requests using hostname

 - Global RADIUS TLS SSL profile is GLOBAL_RADIUS_SSL_PROFILE